History

 In 2015, we formally changed our name to South Bay Coalition to End Homeless to better identify with our mission.
 A new logo was designed under the direction of Marymount California University Professor Michael Powe with his graphic arts students.

 - Spearheaded "coordinated assessment systems" in SPA 8 by facilitating meetings for both the individual and family programs to build a strong regional collaborative, and early project leadership for Coordinated Entry System for individuals.
-Supported proposal efforts for CES that have brought $10 million to our region as of 2017.
+Supported proposal efforts for CES that have brought tens of millions to our region as of 2017.

 - For the 2015 Homeless Count, we were the first region in the Los Angeles Continuum of Care to ever canvass 100% of our tracts (over 4,000 road miles).
 We repeated this in each subsequent Count, giving us tremendous insight to our area's homeless by comparing the differences and identifying treads from 2013.